swethaedaguttu/Frappe-Job-application/README.md

-# Frappe Task Management Application
+# Frappe Job Application Management

-A comprehensive task management application built with Frappe Framework and React for the Job Application Project.
-This application demonstrates integration of a custom Frappe app with a React frontend, including role-based permissions and a complete CRUD functionality for tasks.
+A comprehensive job application management system built with Frappe Framework and React for the Job Application Project.
+This application demonstrates integration of a custom Frappe app with a React frontend, including role-based permissions and a complete CRUD functionality for job applications.

 ## Project Structure

 - `backend/`: Contains the Frappe Framework custom app
-  - Custom DocTypes: Task and Project
+  - Custom DocTypes: Job Application and Project
   - API endpoints for CRUD operations
   - Role-based permissions
   - CORS middleware for frontend connectivity
   - Setup scripts for roles and users
 - `frontend/`: Contains the React frontend
   - Login screen with Frappe authentication
-  - Dashboards for viewing and managing tasks and projects
+  - Dashboards for viewing and managing job applications and projects
-  - Forms for creating and editing tasks and projects
+  - Forms for creating and editing job applications and projects
-  - Project details view with task assignment
+  - Project details view with job application assignment
   - Role-based UI elements

 ## Features

 ### Backend Features
 - Custom DocTypes with comprehensive fields:
-  - Task: title, description, status, priority, dates, and project assignment
+  - Job Application: title, description, status, priority, dates, and project assignment
-  - Project: title, description, status, dates, and task tracking
+  - Project: title, description, status, dates, and job application tracking
 - API endpoints for all CRUD operations
 - Role-based permissions with three distinct roles
 - Custom middleware for CORS handling